aws-ia/terraform-aws-ipam/README.md

 ## Implementation

-### Implied Pool Names & Descriptions
+### Implied pool names and descriptions

 By default, pool `Name` tags and pool descriptions are implied from the name-hierarchy structure of the pool.
 For example, a pool with two parents `us-east-1` and `dev` has an implied name and description value of `us-east-1/dev`.
-You can override either or both name & description at any pool level by specifying a `name` or `description`.
+You can override either or both name and description at any pool level by specifying a `name` or `description` value.

 ### Locales